Some of the numbers presented in this website may not be the most recent available

 In the 19th century the UK demanded the settlers end all slavery although former slaves continued to work in timber cutting.
 In 1836 the UK claimed administration rights and in 1862 it was declared a Crown Colony and named British Honduras.

 Belize was reliant on the mahogany trade until 1930 when demand for timber declined.
-Economic conditions improved in World War 2 with Belizean men joining the armed forces but worsened after the war.
+Economic conditions improved in World War 2 (as Belizean men joined the armed forces) but worsened after the war.

 Belize flanks the Caribbean Sea where the second-longest barrier reef in the world runs along its marshy coastline with many lagoons.